bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-02-21-newsletter.md

     harmful to the decentralization of mining on the network overall.
     [...]
-Understanding those scenarios may also be helpful to us as we try to design incentive-compatible protocols that are DoS-resistant, so that we know where the boundaries are of what is possible."
+Understanding those scenarios may also be helpful to us as we try to design incentive-compatible protocols that are DoS-resistant, so that we know where the boundaries are of what is possible." {% assign timestamp="9:50" %}

 - **Cashu and other ecash system design discussion:** several weeks ago, developer Thunderbiscuit [posted][thunderbiscuit ecash] to Delving Bitcoin a